 Where bollards and barriers are necessary, they should be highly visible so they do not cause a hazard to the user.
-Useful guidance on the tonal contrast of barriers is provided in Transport Scotland (2009) Disability Discrimination Act: Good Practice Guide for Roads.
+Useful guidance on the tonal contrast of barriers is provided in Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013).
 For unlit facilities, they should be at least reflective to bicycle lights.